restartus/restart/model/README.md

 the full range of data plus time series.
 And in colons are the class that creates it

+-
-- Resource.res_n_df (Resource.res_na_df).
+- Resource.attr_n_df (Resource.attr_na_df).
 Resource list main labels and it is all 1's in the surge model then extends to the a attributes which are mainly things like volume.
-- Population.pop_p (Population_pd).
+- Population.attr_p (Population.attr_pd_df).
 The populations we are studying.
 In this case, we are talking about d details including things like number of COVID patients in each population.
 - Demand.usage_res_ln_df (Demand.usc_res_dln_df).
 The Usage for each protection level for a resource per capita